QuantEcon/continuous_time_mcs/ctmc_lectures/poisson.md

 # Poisson Processes

-In this lecture we examine some building blocks for continuous time Markov chains.

-Most of our focus is on Poisson processes.
+Now we turn to on Poisson processes.

 We will use the following imports